This story has been updated. It was originally published on April 27, 2017.

 For many of us, the humble text message remains an essential mode of communication.
 But while cloud-based services can back up our emails and social media posts when we lose an old phone or switch to a new one, our SMS (Short Message Service) and MMS (Multimedia Messaging Service) histories tend to disappear.
 You’ve probably got some precious memories and a few important nuggets of information tied up in your text message conversations.
 Don’t let those texts get lost—use the tips below to safely back them up.
 These solutions not only preserve your text histories; they can also save any texts you send in the future.

-Saving text messages on Android
+How to save text messages on Android

 For better or worse, Android lets apps get their hooks deeper into the phone operating system.
 This makes it easier for them to access and export your text messages.
 It also means that you can swap your default SMS client if you want to—something that’s not possible on an iPhone.